clangordon/physics-bioweapon/README.md

 * Dr Felix Nomuoja (not listening to anything I have to say about the fraudulent diagnosis)
 * Dr Nnamdi Okeke (not listening to anything I have to say about the fraudulent diagnosis)
 * Gareth (manager at Hollybank) tried to trick and coerce me into signing my name to legal documentation for a “tribunal” which is being forced upon me.
 * Dr Mike Groves (based in Reading); wants to increase the dosage of clozapine; this is despite there being no symptoms and no diseases.
 He falsely claims that he wants to “define what’s going on”.
 This is despite the fact that nothing is going on.
 No diseases and no symptoms are present.
 This corrupt doctor continues to propagate “Nazi” slanders against me.
+Dr Mike Groves would not pass psychiatric evaluation.

 #### NHS staff dispensing forced pharma drugs against my will for fictional diseases
 * 20241017; Joanne; 1000mg lithium carbonate, 300mg clozapine